solomon-b/blog.cofree.coffee/markdown/2024-07-02-lensy-moore.md

 ## Tensor Product

-This encoding is cute but we can take it a bit further. `Poly` has 7 monoidal structures, one of which is the parallel product aka `tensor` aka `_⊗_`:
+This encoding is cute but we can take it a bit further. `Poly` has infinite monoidal structures, and 5 notable ones.
+Of those five is the parallel product aka `tensor` aka `_⊗_` which is particularly useful when working with wiring diagrams.

 ``` Agda
 infixr 7 _⊗_